-Colmonoy 62 alloys are easily applied to all steels having less than .25% carbon, gray cast iron; Meehanite, malleable, ingot and wrought iron; nickel, Monela alloy 400, Inconela alloy 600, Nichrome, Chromelb.
+Colmonoy 52 alloys are easily applied to all steels having less than .25% carbon, gray cast iron; Meehanite, malleable, ingot and wrought iron; nickel, Monela alloy 400, Inconela alloy 600, Nichrome, Chromelb.
 Most high-temperature alloys can be overlaid without special precautions.

-Steel having more than .25% carbon can also be overlaid, but requires controlled slow cooling after fusion, in suitable insulation such as Sil-O-Cel, mica, etc. Do not apply to ferrous metals that require subsequent hardening and tempering, because the dimensional change associated with the formation of martensite will crack the deposits of Colmonoy 62.
-Hardenable base metals may be overlayed, but must be annealed isothermally after uniform austenitizing to prevent cracking of the deposits of Colmonoy 62.
-[Consult Technical Services for further details].
+Steel having more than .25% carbon can also be overlaid, but requires controlled slow cooling after fusion, in suitable insulation such as Sil-O-Cel, mica, etc. Generally, do not apply to ferrous metals that require subsequent hardening and tempering, because the dimensional change associated with the formation of martensite will crack the deposits of Colmonoy 52.
+Quenching may be possible, but Technical Services should be consulted about your individual situation and needs.

+Hardenable base metals may be overlayed, but must be annealed isothermally after uniform austenitizing to prevent cracking of the deposits of Colmonoy 52.
+(Consult Technical Services for further details).